shreyamalogi/MyBestWorks/developerportfolio.md

 1. **Full-stack web development** with expertise in `HTML5, CSS3, JavaScript, Node.js, Express.js, MongoDB, and React`. 💻
 2. Proficiency in **data science and analysis** using `Python libraries like Pandas, NumPy, and Matplotlib`. 📊
-3. Experience in **artificial intelligence and machine learning** with Python, Flask, and OpenCV. 🤖
+3. Experience in **artificial intelligence and machine learning** with `Python, Flask, and OpenCV`. 🤖
 4. **Database management** skills including `SQLite, MongoDB, and MySQL`. 🗃️
 5. **Deployment and hosting** knowledge using platforms like `AWS, Heroku and Netlify`. 🚀
 6. Additional skills in **API development, user interface design, and web technologies/frameworks** such as `Bootstrap, EJS, jQuery`. 🌐